-- Is the site located directly above an aquifer - Will the proposed basement extend beneath the water table surface - Will the proposed basement development result in a change in the proportion of hard surfaced / paved areas.
+- Is the site located directly above an aquifer - Will the proposed basement extend beneath the water table surface

 Slope Stability

 - Is there a history of seasonal shrink-swell subsidence in the local area and/or evidence of such effects at the site. - Is the site within an aquifer.
 If so, will the proposed basement extend beneath the water table such that dewatering may be required during construction. - Will the proposed basement significantly increase the differential depth of foundations relative to neighbouring properties. - Is the site over (or within the exclusion zone of) any tunnels, e.g. railway lines.